seedfourtytwo/youtubeDownload/README.md

-# YouTube Channel Video Downloader
+# YouTube Video Downloader

-A Python script to download videos or shorts from YouTube channels in the highest quality available.
+A Python script to download videos from YouTube.
+It supports downloading either all videos from a channel or a single video by URL.
 The script uses `yt-dlp` for efficient downloading and supports various options for customization.

 ## Features

 - Download all videos and/or shorts from a YouTube channel
+- Download single videos by URL (including regular videos and shorts)
 - High-quality MP4 format downloads
 - Progress tracking for each video
 - Configurable retry mechanism
 - Geo-restriction bypass
-- Option to limit the number of downloads for testing
+- Option to limit the number of downloads for testing (channel downloads only)
 - Support for FFmpeg post-processing
 - Smart duplicate detection when downloading both videos and shorts